Bringer-of-Light/Qt-Nice-Frameless-Window/README.md

 # How to use
-Just use class "CFramelessWindow" as the base mainwindow class instead of QMainWindow, and Enjoy!
+Just use class "CFramelessWindow" as the base class instead of QMainWindow, and Enjoy!

 ## Method 1
 If you want to create a new project, then method 1 should be used.